Feeds:

 There’s a multitude of diet programs and opinions about what works best.
 Most are based on one particular aspect of diet, such as low-carb, or raw foods.
 People make some seeming progress with these one-size-fits-all schemes at first—mostly due to the fact that they’re eliminating the junk foods they were eating before.

 Many people believe that their food cravings are signalling a nutritional need for that particular food.
-But what we’re actually craving is the feeling that the food gives us, as a result of overstimulating our dominant gland.
+But what we’re actually craving is the feeling that the food gives us, as a result of overstimulating certain endocrine glands.
 The overstimulation weakens and exhausts the gland, and sets up a vicious cycle in which we crave more of the food to get the stimulation.

 By eating foods that strenthen the recessive glands and give the exhausted dominant gland a break, we can break that vicious cycle.
 Then the food cravings disappear, and the foods that are healthiest for us become the same ones we actually like!